numerai/docs/office-hours-with-arbitrage/office-hours-recaps-season-2/ohwa-s02e03.md

 **Arbitrage:** Close enough - same decade!
 We're going to count it.
 So let's get on to Numerai - how did you find out about Numerai and when did you start participating?

-**John:** I don't remember exactly - I think it popped up on [Medium](https://medium.com/numerai) or something like that.
+**John:** I don't remember exactly - I think it popped up on [the blog](https://blog.numer.ai/) or something like that.
 Or it was some online search related to hedge funds that trade crypto.
 I was sort of casting my line to see what's out there, what's new, what's going on, are there any new data science competitions, things like that.

 **Arbitrage:** Around what time of year was that?